Chronial/wsl-sudo/README.md

 How it works
 ------------

-When run, `cygwin-sudo` uses `cygstart` to run second process in elevated mode.
+When run, `wsl-sudo` uses `powershell` to run a second process in elevated mode.
 This elevated process will then run the given command and connect to the initial process to exchange input and output.

 The given command runs in a pty, so it *acts* as if running in an ordinary terminals.
-Therefore you can run cygwin's interactive console-based program like vim or less.
+Therefore you can run wsl's interactive console-based program like vim or less.